 She is married to the Zurich-based entrepreneur and Libyan national, Basit Igtet.

-Sara’s main interest lies in the area of sustainability.
+Sara’s believes strongly in the importance of the natural environment.
 Her childhood experiences instilled the belief that people can and do affect the world.
-For her, sustainability is about more than just where we live and how much energy we consume – important as those decisions are.
+For her, the environment is about more than just where we live and how much energy we consume – important as those decisions are.
 It’s about every choice we make: as healthy individuals we contribute to a healthier society which in turn is better for humanity.

 She also believes in the power of natural, healthy food to feed longer, richer lives.
 For her this is more than work – it is a way of life.
-Sara and her family are vegetarians, and promote plant-based eating as a first step towards greater sustainability.
-Sara is currently working a new Sustainability and Lifestyle initiative.
-The initiative includes podcasts and events covering agriculture, air, electricity, water and waste management.
+Sara and her family are vegetarians, and promote plant-based eating as a vital step towards caring for the natural environment.
 She has no connection with NXIVM.